jgbakke/Unity-Dialogue-Example/README.md

   I have attempted to make this as easy as possible for users to get up and running.
 I'm going to eventually be putting together a formal piece of documentation.
 Until that is done, here's what I would recommend:

-Add the Scripts directory into your scene
-Attach Dialogue Manager to any character who will be available to converse with
+Add the Scripts directory into your scene.
+Then Attach Dialogue Manager to any character who will be available to converse with

 JSON Files:
 Please see RobotBoy.json for an example file for an NPC.
 In this example, the player talks to a Robot.
 Here is the file structure